Dadigno/Iot-hen-house/firmware/iot_hen_house/lib/semilimes/README.md

 #### SendRestfulMessageRequest function
 The *SendJSON* function is ment to be used to connect to the server sending the whole JSON message.
 To use this node you have to check the semilimes API for the syntax and the message type that could be sent.

-	String semilimes::SendRestfulMessageRequest(String token, String ReceiverId, String msg);
+	String semilimes::SendRestfulMessageRequest(String token, String ReceiverId, int dest_type, String msg);

 	AuthToken: the authentication token related to your semilimes account
-	ReceiverID: this is the channelID where you want to send the message
+	ReceiverID: this is the UserID or a ChannelID where you want to send the message
+	dest_type: this is to declare if the ID is a UserID or a ChannelID
 	Body: is the JSON script

 This function could be used to send any kind of message supported by the API.
 The example project shiws how to sends an HTML script embedded into the JSON.